Picking hardware for local AI inference in 2026

 What models are you actually trying to run?

 Hardware decisions only make sense relative to the models you’re targeting.
-The good news is that open source models in 2026 have gotten genuinely good close enough to frontier API models on many tasks that the conversation has shifted from “is open source good enough?” to “which open source model is right for this?”
+Open source models in 2026 have gotten genuinely good, close enough to frontier API models on many tasks that the conversation has shifted from “is open source good enough?” to “which open source model is right for this?”

 The big architectural shift is MoE (Mixture of Experts).
 These models have enormous total parameter counts but only activate a fraction of them per token.
 That changes the capacity-vs-speed tradeoff dramatically.
 A model that “needs” 192GB to load might only activate 17B parameters per forward pass.